FutCoinSpot Blog • 2026 Guide

 What is a coin wipe?

-When EA resets your coin balance to zero as a penalty.
+A coin wipe is when EA resets your coin balance to zero as a penalty.
 Your club, players, and game access stay intact.
-It's typically used as a first-offense warning before heavier penalties.
-EA doesn't distinguish between legitimately earned coins and others — the entire balance gets wiped.
+It's typically used as a first-offense warning before heavier penalties like market bans.
+EA doesn't distinguish between legitimately earned coins and any others in your balance; the entire balance gets wiped.

 Can I appeal a ban?

 Yes.
 All bans and restrictions can be appealed through help.ea.com.
-Submit a single, clear appeal with as much evidence as possible (trade history, match history, context).
+Submit a single, clear appeal with as much evidence as possible (trade history, match history, context about what you were doing).
 Most appeals get a response within 72 hours.
-Don't submit multiple appeals — it can cause your tickets to get closed as spam.
+Don't submit multiple appeals; it can cause your tickets to get closed as spam.

 Is it safe to buy coins from FutCoinSpot?

 We have a 0.00% historical customer ban rate and a 4.9/5 Trustpilot rating with hundreds of verified reviews.
 Our proprietary snipe-based method is designed to mimic natural market behavior and avoid the detection triggers that other methods create.
-That said: buying coins is against EA's rules, and no method is guaranteed risk-free.
-We're the safest option in the market, and our track record proves it — but we won't lie to you about the inherent risk.
+That said, we'll always be honest: buying coins is against EA's rules, and no method is guaranteed risk-free.
+We're the safest option in the market, and our track record proves it, but we won't lie to you about the inherent risk.

 The bottom line

-The facts are straightforward: coin distribution is the top ban trigger, automated tools are increasingly detected, comfort trade and player auction carry the highest risk, and false positives are a real and documented problem.
-Normal gameplay activities — manual sniping, trading, completing SBCs, grinding matches — are all safe.
+The facts are straightforward: coin distribution is the top ban trigger, automated tools are increasingly detected, comfort trade and player auction methods carry the highest risk, and false positives are a real and documented problem.
+Legitimate gameplay activities like manual sniping, trading, completing SBCs, and grinding matches are all safe.